NASA (80NSSC17K0036, 80NSSC21K1950)

 How is this being done?

 BioServe hardware is used to house different 1cm2 coupons of varying materials, including SS316, passivated SS316, Al6061, Silicone, Cellulose Membrane, etc. Pseudomonas aeruginosa and Penicillium rubens are the bacterial and fungal model organisms being used, respectively.
+Bacterial biofilms were grown in BioServe's Fluid Processing Appartus (FPA) contained in Group Activation Packs (GAP).
 Fungal biofilms (mold) will be grown in 24-Well Plates.
-Bacterial biofilms will be grown in BioServe's Fluid Processing Appartus (FPA) contained in Group Activation Packs (GAP).

 The Space Biofilms team is composed of scientists, engineers, and undergraduate and graduate students from two national space agencies (NASA, German Aerospace Center (DLR)), four universities (University of Colorado, Boulder, Saarland University, the Massachusetts Institute of Technology (MIT), and Universidad del Valle de Guatemala (UVG)), and one research center (BioServe Space Technologies).

-The students at the University of Colorado, Boulder (BioServe Space Technologies), German Aerospace Center (DLR), Saarland University, Massachusetts Institute of Technology (MIT), and Universidad del Valle de Guatemala (UVG) are the backbone of this project.
+The current and former students at the University of Colorado, Boulder (BioServe Space Technologies), German Aerospace Center (DLR), Saarland University, Massachusetts Institute of Technology (MIT), and Universidad del Valle de Guatemala (UVG) are the backbone of this project.

-From left to right: Rylee Schauer (Fungal Lead) holding BioServe's PHAB, the hardware that will contain the fungal molds on ISS, Pamela Flores (Bacterial Lead) holding BioServe's Group Activation Pack (GAP) loaded with frozen bacterial samples, and Luis Zea.
+From left to right: Rylee Schauer (Fungal Experiment Development Lead) holding BioServe's PHAB, the hardware that will contain the fungal molds on ISS, Pamela Flores (Bacterial Experiment Development Lead, Data Acquisition and Analyses Lead, and Co-I) holding BioServe's Group Activation Pack (GAP) loaded with frozen bacterial samples, and Luis Zea.